tanyavm7/211-project/README.md

 ## Compilation Instructions
 This project was developed using the IDE cLion, so we suggest using that in version 11 for the best experience!
+You will need to start by copying the ***main.cpp***, ***gradebook.cpp***, and ***gradebook.h*** files from our repository.You will then need to create a text file using our template below to input the grades you know! after you have all these copied into your prefered IDE you can begin runing the program.

 ### Input File Template